-Forensic genetics, X-rays and mass spectrographers in recent years have worked miracles: they have "read" gods papyri of Herculaneum, decrypted the Mesopotamian cuneiform writing, "Open" and read letters of the Renaissance which otherwise would have remained closed, rebuilt i faces of ancient Egyptian mummies and so on.
+Forensic genetics, X-rays and mass spectrographers in recent years have worked wonders: they have "read" gods papyri of Herculaneum, decrypted the Mesopotamian cuneiform writing, "open" and read letters of the Renaissance which otherwise would have remained closed, rebuilt i faces of ancient Egyptian mummies and so on.
 Today, they reveal a glimpse of "love" life that concerns a real star of the past: Marie Antoinette.

 Those who watched "Lady Oscar" in their youth will know these historical figures well.
-When Marie Antoinette, the future queen of France, was preparing to marry King Louis XVI, her heart was raptured by another.
-He sent very personal messages to Axel von Fersen, a Swedish nobleman.
+When Marie Antoinette, the future queen of France, was preparing to marry King Louis XVI, her heart was captured by another.
+She was sending very personal messages to Axel von Fersen, a Swedish nobleman.